First Sample of H$\alpha$+[O III] $\lambda$5007 Line Emitters at $z > 6$ Through JWST/NIRCam Slitless Spectroscopy: Physical Properties and Line Luminosity Functions: Results

 With the continuum photometry, we computed the line equivalent widths (EWs).
 To estimate the underlying continuum flux density, we subtracted all measured line fluxes within the passband for all broad-band photometric measurements redward of the Balmer break (F322W2, F444W and F335M if available).
 The continuum flux densities were then modeled with a power-law function $f_\mathrm{\nu} \propto \lambda ^ \alpha$.
-We then computed the line EW using the underlying continuum strength estimated at the line wavelength, and all line EWs are reported in Table~\ref{tab:01_prop}.
+We then computed the line EW using the underlying continuum strength estimated at the line wavelength.
+All of the line EWs are reported in Table~\ref{tab:01_prop}.
 However, we also note that the broad-band flux density could be slightly overestimated because of the contribution from undetected faint emission lines that may not have been properly subtracted, which could potentially lead to underestimates in line EWs.
-The Balmer discontinuity can also introduce errors into the continuum flux density determination in the F322W2 band, as is seen for P330E-z6.28.
+The Balmer discontinuity can also introduce errors into the continuum flux density determination in the F322W2 band.